Life Online Makes Hacking a Real Threat to Private Information

 Motivating factors for hackers vary greatly, but financial gain (which the gentleman next to me was insinuating) is a top contender.
 It is also important to understand that there are different kinds of hackers, that is, black hat hackers – the bad guys, white hat hackers – the good guys, widely known as ethical hackers, and grey hat hackers, who fall in-between the two.
 This post focuses on black hat hackers, some of the methods they may employ to hack unsuspecting victims, and how you can protect yourself against hacking.

 You've probably seen the spam messages that your mailbox has filtered for you, and you've seen the weird looking links in them; that's one avenue for phishing scams.
-Phishing will usually involve fake websites, emails and phone calls (key word: FAKE) which are designed to steal your personal information, and are usually financially motivated.
+Phishing will usually involve fake websites, emails, and phone calls (key word: FAKE) which are designed to steal your personal information and are usually financially motivated.
 Microsoft goes into a bit more detail on how to recognize a phishing scam.
-You should make sure to carefully inspect the emails sent to you; check the sender, their email address, subject, and the message body, and don't click on any link that looks phishy (pun intended).
+You should make sure to carefully inspect the emails sent to you; check the sender, their email address, subject, and the message body, and don't click on any link that looks "phishy".
 Phishing scams will usually stick out like a sore thumb, but other times they will be engineered to near perfection so it might take a keen eye to spot.

 2. Dictionary Attack

-As the name suggests, this involves a hacker sitting in between you and the server or machine you're communicating with and secretly listening in on your "conversation" using a tool that captures data packets (the data that is sent over a network) such as Wireshark.
-There's pretty much only one sure way to beat the hacker who uses this technique; encryption.
+As the name suggests this involves a hacker sitting in between you and the server or machine you're communicating with and secretly listening in on your "conversation" using a tool that captures data packets (the data that is sent over a network) such as Wireshark.
+One way to get ahead of hackers who uses this technique is to use strong encryption.
 What that does is to make it difficult for an unauthorized person to see the information you're transmitting over a network by turning it into a block of code that does not make sense.
-If you visit a website requiring you to enter sensitive information such as login credentials and credit card details, ensure that the website's link starts with https://, which shows that the session is encrypted.
+If you visit a website requiring you to enter sensitive information such as login credentials and credit card details, ensure that the website's link starts with "https://", signifying that the information being exchanged is encrypted.
 And while it is possible for a hacker to bypass encryption, it offers reasonable assurance that the information they steal will no longer be useful by the time get it.

 4. Social Engineering

-Although there’s always more to discuss on information security, this information should help you stay one step ahead in securing your private information as you stay connected in today’s online world.
-I encourage everyone to read more on the concepts I've discussed here, as this information is not only for tech savvy individuals.
-Don't wait until you're a victim of hacking.
-Feel free to share your opinions and experiences in the comments section below.
+While the information security discussion can run deep, this information will hopefully guide you in staying one step ahead and securing your private information.
+I encourage further reading on the concepts discussed, as this information is not only for tech-savvy individuals.
+Don't wait until you're a victim of an attack.
+Feel free to share your opinions and experiences below.